 PhD students in the program will participate in an interdisciplinary core curriculum consisting of coursework in education policy, discipline-based theory, and applied quantitative research methods, including a 1-year course in methods of applied quantitative policy analysis, a course in measurement, several elective courses in statistics, a practicum in education research, and an ongoing interdisciplinary workshop in quantitative education policy analysis.
 Students will receive additional training through research apprenticeships with core faculty in the training program, a series of annual summer advanced training workshops and mini-conferences, and an ongoing education policy analysis speaker series.

-The Training Program is co-directed by Sean Reardon, Professor of Poverty and Inequality in Education and (by courtesy) Sociology and Michelle Reininger, Assistant Professor of Education (Research) and Executive Director of the Center for Education Policy Analysis (CEPA).
+The Training Program is co-directed by Sean Reardon, Professor of Poverty and Inequality in Education and (by courtesy) Sociology and Michelle Reininger, Assistant Professor of Education (Research).
 Core faculty in the program include faculty from Education, the Hoover Institution, Sociology, Political Science, Psychology, and the Law School (list of core faculty is at the end of this document).
 The Program is funded by a five-year (2014-2019) grant with a two-year (2019-2021) no cost extension from the Institute of Education Sciences (IES), the research arm of the U.S. Department of Education.